Yoric/ronin-time-bureaucrats/the-time-deck.md

 ## &c...

-Truly, there are no limits to what you can do with the Time Deck.
-Use it whenever there is a lull in the story, or to explain why one of the players couldn't join today, or how a new player + character managed to join while you were obviously alone in a locked chamber, etc.
+Truly, as there are no rules, there are no limits to what you can do with the Time Deck.
+Use it whenever there is a lull in the story, or to explain why one of the players couldn't join today, or how a new player + character managed to join while you were obviously alone in a locked chamber, to help a player with character creation, etc.

 If you feel like it, you can even use the Time Deck in place of dice resolution.
 Assume that the action succeeds-by-default if the character has sufficient points, fails-by-default otherwise, then draw a card and describe what happens.
 Any success can be turned into a failure with the right card, and vice-versa.

 As usual, remember that the objective is to have fun, so make sure that everybody is on the same wavelength!